Club Safety Plan

 Boats leaving from the club landing stage shall be carried out with the bows facing upstream, likewise all landings at the landing stage shall be with the bows facing upstream.

 It is the responsibility of anyone boating unsupervised, or anyone supervising crews, to carry out a risk assessment prior to going a float.
-This can be done using the “Risk Matrix” displayed next to the booking out folder.
+This can be done using the “Risk Matrix”, a copy of which is also displayed next to the booking out folder.
+The risk matrix contains additional guidelines and recommendations regarding when NOT to boat.

 Land Training Equipment